cbonello/amiidex/README.md

 - A double click on an amiibo opens the page of this amiibo on the Nintendo website.
 - View of series/ amiibo as list, small icons or large icons.
 - Sort of amiibo by name or release date.
-- Scan of amiibo boxes barcode.
+- Scan of amiibo boxes barcode to quickly add new amiibo to yur collection.

 ## TODO